 To learn more about the history of the Librarian’s annual holiday reading, see our 2018 blog post “A Visit from St. Nicholas…and the Librarian of Congress.”

 Happy holidays from the staff of From the Catbird Seat!

 The following guest post was written by Barbara Bair, curator of Literature, Culture, and the Arts, in the Library’s Manuscript Division.
 It explores the professional relationship of feminist authors and their editors, including Margaret Atwood and her editor Nan A. Talese.
 On December 17, from 7-8 pm EST, Atwood and Talese will be participating in […]

 We celebrate 2020 Rebekah Johnson Bobbitt National Prize for Poetry winners Terrance Hayes (for his 2018 poetry collection American Sonnets for My Past and Future Assassin) and Natasha Trethewey (for lifetime achievement), and invite you to watch their virtual event hosted by Librarian of Congress Carla Hayden.

-Jason Reynolds, the National Ambassador for Young People’s Literature, writes about the Library’s upcoming 20th annual National Book Festival (all virtual!) in his September newsletter.
+Jason Reynolds, the National Ambassador for Young People’s Literature, emphasizes the importance of rest in his December newsletter.

-This interview with poet Aracelis Girmay was conducted in 2012 by (then-intern, now National Book Award winning writer) Elizabeth Acevedo as part of the Poetry and Literature Center’s online Interview Series.
+This interview with writer Justin Torres was conducted in 2013 by Kelly Yuzawa as part of the Poetry and Literature Center’s online Interview Series.
 The series featured emerging and established literary writers in dynamic and thought-provoking conversation.
 Though the series is no longer active, From the Catbird Seat is reprinting these interviews to bring them new light.

-Jason Reynolds, the National Ambassador for Young People’s Literature, writes about the problems of posing for photographs in his August newsletter.
+Jason Reynolds, the National Ambassador for Young People’s Literature, is back with the November edition of his monthly newsletter, Grab the Mic.